Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: The Statistical Floor: Oracle Guarantee

 Statsformer performs convex aggregation over a finite, data-dependent dictionary of predictors produced by (i) prior injection and (ii) out-of-fold stacking.
 This section proves oracle inequalities for the deployed (refit) aggregate and explains the resulting robustness to misspecified priors.

 Let $\mathcal{F}=\{f_l\}_{l=1}^L$ denote a finite collection of candidate models obtained from the base library $\mathcal{B}$ by enumerating hyperparameters and prior-strength parameters.
 We partition the data into $K$ folds, indexed by $\{I_k\}_{k=1}^K$ with $|I_k|=n_k$.
 For each configuration $l$ and fold $k$, let $f_l^{(-k)}$ be the predictor trained on all data excluding fold $k$.
 As before, $\hat f_l$ denotes the corresponding predictor refit on the full sample.
+For any aggregation weight vector $\pi\in\Delta^{L-1}$, define the cross-validated empirical risk